strapi/documentation/docs/user-docs/latest/content-types-builder/managing-content-types.md

 4. In the confirmation window, confirm the deletion.

 ::: warning IMPORTANT
 Deleting a content-type only deletes what was created and available from the Content-Types Builder, and by extent from the admin panel of your Strapi application.
 All the data that was created based on that content-type is however kept in the database.
+For more information, please refer to the related [GitHub issue](https://github.com/strapi/strapi/issues/1114).
 :::